 Oh, I tried to quit a quatrillion times.
 Sometimes, I got some help, like the time the friendly orthodontist said to my mom, “Don’t worry.
 She’ll never be able to bite them with these braces.”
 Remember, this was back when braces looked like ten miles of metal railroad tracks.
 Little did they expect my resolve or the strength of my teeth.

 The first time I actually grew my fingernails out, I was 35.
-My hands look downright pretty.
-Back then, I didn’t realize it was more than a habit.
+My hands looked downright pretty.
+Back then, I didn’t realize it was more than just a habit.
 It was anxiety.

 But back to my dad…

 Say a little prayer, as he’s taken a tumble and one thing led to another and now he’s in surgery.
 Then my mom got lost, except she wasn’t really lost (just lost to my sister and me, who live on opposite ends of the earth and neither of those ends connect to where our parents live – except by the phone and internet – long live Skype!).
 Long story short, Dad is in surgery and Mom is safety waiting at the hospital.
 Thank God!